cangorur/servo_motor_simulation/README.md

 The goal of this project is:
 1. To simulate a digital twin for a servo motor (with adjustable load and motor parameters)
-2. To control and monitor the twin model
+2. To control and monitor the twin model and run it as a ROS agent
 3. To interface the system for several IoT and ML applications (e.g., predictive maintenance, adaptive control)

-Below are the instructions to successfully install and run the ROS package for the conveyor unit and its servo motor control applications.
+Below are the instructions to successfully install and run the ROS package for the servo motor control applications.
 We have developed a customizable servo motor simulation based on a Matlab DC Motor control example and tailored it to act as a digital twin model of a Dynamixel XL430-W250-T servo motor from Robotis [1].
 Our goal is to simulate a real (small-scale) conveyor belt behavior for our industrial IoT project (i.e., CHARIOT [2]) that runs predictive maintenance applications [3].
 This project involves just the simulated conveyor belt (servo motor).

 The system runs on ROS and provides many services and topics for an easy access.
 It is possible to run multiple conveyor belt simulations in parallel, each has a separate interface with unique motor IDs and generates a unique behavior.
 The system builds a driver agent for the servo motor, a device agent that abstracts the motor behaviors, and an IoT gateway that allows for control and monitoring of the abstracted behaviors through a REST interface (see the Architecture figure).